 There are many different ways that a chest can be injured in a car accident.
 Interestingly, one common chest injury in a car accident is a seatbelt injury, which results from the impact between the victim and the seatbelt as it restrains them during the collision.
 While these injuries can be very serious, the possibility of serious injury or even death is significantly higher when an individual is not wearing a seatbelt at all.

-In addition to seatbelt injuries, there are a variety of other injuries that can involve broken ribs, punctured lungs, injuries to the sternum, and more.
+In addition to seatbelt injuries, there are a variety of other injury types & catastrophic injury, that can involve broken ribs, punctured lungs, injuries to the sternum, and more.

 Deep Vein Thrombosis Injuries